What is an anemometer?

 Disadvantages: The hot-wired anemometer is easily affected by the ambient temperature, and its temperature drift is one of the most important sources of error.
 Secondly, this anemometer is expensive and costly.

-The handheld anemometer is a portable wind speed measuring device.
-From a technical point of view, the anemometer can read speeds up to 30 m/s.
-The speed is about 108 miles per hour, and the accuracy is about 2%.
-This anemometer is battery-powered.
+The vane anemometer is a portable wind speed measuring device.
+The vane anemometers consist of a rotating wheel with blades.
+It generally consists of an impeller and a counting mechanism.
+When the wind blows, the wind speed is calculated based on the revolutions per minute of the impeller.
+This anemometers are battery-powered.
 If you want to camp, hike, sail, and hunt outdoor activities that may need to know the wind direction or wind speed information, these kinds of equipment are the best choice.

-Advantages: The handheld anemometer has a small structure and is convenient to carry, no installation is required, and it is convenient to use.
+Advantages: The vane anemometers have a small structure and are convenient to carry, no installation is required, and it is convenient to use.
 Cheap price.
 The appearance is exquisite.

 Disadvantages: The measured wind speed range is small, and the data cannot be viewed remotely.
 Battery power requires frequent disassembly and replacement of batteries.